Hiring a Car in Colombia: Complete Road Trip Guide

 What are the drink-driving rules in Colombia?

 Colombia has strict drink-driving enforcement.
-The safest approach is not to drink at all if you plan to drive.
+The safest approach is not to drink any alcohol if you plan to drive.

 Do I need to carry safety equipment in the car?